-1. GENERAL SCHOOL HEALTH SCIENCES DEPARTMENT MEDICINE LEVEL OF COURSE UNDERGRAI DUATE COURSE CODE MED_874 SEMESTE R OF STUDIES Eig ;hth COURSE TITLE PUBLIC HEA LTH NUTRITI ON INDEPENDENT TEACHII INDEPENDENT TEACHING ACTIVITIES TEACHING HOURS PER WEEK ECTS CREDITS Lectures 2 5 COURSE TYPE Field of Scie nce and Skills Development PREREQUISITE COURSES: Typically, th ere are not p rerequisite course.
-TEACHING AND ASSESSMENT LANGUAGE: Greek.
-Teaching may be however performed in English in case foreign students attend the course.
-THE COURSE IS OFFERED TO ERASMUS STUDENTS Yes COURSE WEBPAGE (URL) https://ecla ss.upatras.gr, /courses/MED861/ , osteoporosis.
+1. GENERAL SCHOOL HEALTH SCI HEALTH SCIENCES DEPARTMENT MEDICINE MEDICINE LEVEL OF COURSE UNDERGRA DUATE COURSE CODE MED_874 SEMESTE R OF STUDIES Eig hth COURSE TITLE PUBLIC HEA LTH NUTRITI ON INDEPENDENT TEACHI NG ACTIVITIE S TEACHING HOURS PER WEEK ECTS CREDITS Lectures 2 5 COURSE TYPE Field of Science and Skills Development PREREQUISITE COURSES: Typically, th ere are not p rerequisite course.
+TEACHING AND ASSESSMENT LANGUAGE: hing may be tend the cour d in English in case foreign THE COURSE IS OFFERED TO ERASMUS STUDENTS Yes COURSE WEBPAGE (URL) https://ecla ss.upatras.gr, /courses/MED861/

 Public Health nutrition is a specialized discipline in the field of nutrition.
 Public Health nutrition is targeting the population as a whole or specific subpopulations.
 The course is structured to begin with an overview taking students through a cycle of procedures, which should be the basis of any program of public health nutrition.
 The second part, outline the major public health nutrition problem arising from overnutrition and undernutrition.
-The lessons deal also with issues of maternal and child health and some major diseases: (cancer diabetes, heart diseases and
+The lessons deal also with issues of maternal and child health and some major diseases: (cancer diabetes, heart diseases and osteoporosis.